More or less. Here you see them. A little over three, but probably not 3.14159… pies, exactly.

 I posted this photo of our Thanksgiving pies to Facebook, and several friends wrote to me to ask for the recipes.
 So to the best of my ability, here it goes.

 The recipes for the chocolate pecan and pumpkin are pretty exact.
 The apple-orange pie is more of a method description.
-All pies here were prepared with extensive help of Younger Daughter, who was responsible for most assembly, and all crust styling.
+All pies here were prepared with extensive help of Younger Offspring, who was responsible for most assembly, and all crust styling.
 The apple-orange and pecan pies used a home-made traditional lard crust (recipe at the end of this post), but you may sub in any crust you prefer.
 The pumpkin has its own very temperamental butter crust.
 Others may also be used, but the feisty butter crust is well worth the effort to attempt.

 All of these pies were made in 9-inch glass pie plates, set on heavy, rimmed baking sheets.
 They were baked on the lowest rack of a convection oven, and baking times are set for that.
 If you use a metal pan all of these may take less time to bake.
 If you use a pre-made shell in a disposable aluminum pan, it may take even less time.
 Watch your pies carefully to forestall burning.